yuhuan-wu/P2T/README.md

 ### License

-This code is released under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public Lincense for Non-Commercial use only.
+This code is released under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License for Non-Commercial use only.
 Any commercial use should get formal permission first.